GuyMicciche/MayaPluginWizard/README.md

 REM Prerequisites:
 REM - Visual Studio 2019 or 2022 (MSVC)
 REM - Strawberry Perl installed and in PATH
-REM - Python 3.6+ (Maya 2025 uses Python 3.11.x) (with html5lib if building QtWebEngine)
+REM - Python 3.11.x (Maya 2025's Python version) (with html5lib if building QtWebEngine)
 REM - Ninja build system in PATH
 REM - Ninja, Bison, Flex, GPerf in PATH (Only needed for QtWebEngine) REM ========================================